dwildie/cromix-fs/README.md

 # cromix-fs
-List and/or extract the contents of a cromix filsystem on an IMD floppy disk image.
+List and/or extract the contents of a cromix filsystem on an IMD 8" floppy disk image.
-Uniform format floppies are not currently formatted.
+Uniform format and ftar floppies are not currently supported.